pawel150199/artificial-intelligence-methods/README.md

 # MSI-project
-Analyzing a undersampling method  in big data.
+Analysis of undersampling method in big data.